MyPriority Silver 3500 - Beaumont Health Network

 - Care received outside of the Beaumont Health network will not be covered, and members will be required to cover the full cost for out-of-network care

 Your out-of-pocket costs may vary based on your subsidy level from the Federally-Facilitated Marketplace (FFM).

-You must receive care in the Beaumont Health Network system of doctors and hospitals and their affiliated clinics, outpatient facilities, labs, etc. Care received outside of the Beaumont Health Network will not be covered and members will be required to cover the full cost of out-of-network care.
+You must receive care in the Beaumont Health Network of doctors and hospitals and their affiliated clinics, outpatient facilities, labs, etc. Care received outside of the Beaumont Health Network will not be covered and members will be required to cover the full cost of out-of-network care.

 Emergency services are covered at the in-network level.
 Use our Find a Doctor online directory to see if your doctor is in the Beaumont Health Network.

 The metal level determines how you and your plan share the costs of care.
 Silver means your health plan pays 70% (on average) and you pay about 30%.
 Silver level plans offer a good balance of premium and out-of-pocket costs.

 This is the amount you pay for in-network covered health care services before Priority Health begins to pay.

 After you've paid your deductible, coinsurance is your portion of the cost for medical services listed as benefits in your insurance plan or prescriptions listed in the approved drug list.
 For example, if your plan's fee for an office visit is $100 and you've met your deductible, your coinsurance payment of 20% would be $20.
 Priority Health would pay the rest of the fee, 80%.
 Preventive health services are covered at 100%.

 Your annual maximum cost.
 The most you’ll pay for health care services including copays and prescription drugs in one year.